Landmine Risks for Drivers: How to navigate affected zones safely?

-The associated risks include:
+The associated risks for drivers in these zones include:

 Unmarked Areas: